Assign the characteristics, material and section parameters to the structural elements you have created!

 Press Save: the section you just created will be saved in your personal library also for your future projects.

-If you have already saved sections on Parametric, you can find them in this section.
+If you have already saved sections, you can find them at this location.

 You can delete the selected section by pressing Delete.